markallisongit/blog/content/posts/2021/mi-server-audit-fails/index.md

 tags: [azure, sql-managed-instance, audit, security]
 lightgallery: false
 ---
-I have set up server auditing for some managed instances in the same virtual cluster to record login success and failed events and writing them to blob storage.
+I have set up server auditing for some managed instances in the same virtual cluster to record login success and failed events and write them to blob storage.

 Downstream, an ADF pipeline reads the events asynchronously and inserts them into a database for further analysis and reporting.